Jina

 not: -a

-any type that implements "Iter" interface, must define an "iter" method,
+any type that implements "Iter" trait, must define an "iter" method,

 whose returned value stores the mutable state